pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 The int32 at position @4-7 is the `numChannels`, the int32 at position @0-3 is most likely the `type`.
+I have no explanation for the value at position @58, it's probably just uninitialized data.

 By setting the `numChannels` of the plugin, REAPER responds with following types